How Should You Behave when Being Arrested?

-Probably, the most surprising thing in criminal practice is how people attempt to lie, but when they get called on it, they just confess.
+One of the most surprising parts of criminal cases is how people attempt to lie, but when they get called on it, they just confess.
 The other half of the time, they tell the truth and confess anyway.
 Both of those strategies are bad.
 It would be a crime to lie to the police and that would just compound the charges in a case where the state had leverage, and obviously confessing to the crime would be a big step in the wrong direction.

 Are Police Officers Allowed To Lie To The Defendant?